scylladb/scylladb/docs/operating-scylla/security/node-node-encryption.rst

    * ``certificate`` - A PEM format certificate, either self-signed, or provided by a certificate authority (CA).
    * ``keyfile`` - The corresponding PEM format key for the certificate.
    * ``truststore`` - Optional path to a PEM format certificate store of trusted CAs.
-If not provided, Scylla will attempt to use the system trust store to authenticate certificates.
+If not provided, ScyllaDB will attempt to use the system trust store to authenticate certificates.
    * ``certficate_revocation_list`` - The path to a PEM-encoded certificate revocation list (CRL) - a list of issued certificates that have been revoked before their expiration date.
    * ``require_client_auth`` - Set to ``True`` to require client side authorization. ``False`` by default.
    * ``priority_string`` - Specifies session's handshake algorithms and options to use.
 By default there are none.